Thesis Regulations - for Medical or Dental Doctoral Researchers only

 You will receive a document confirming the thesis submission.
 Please keep this form safe, as you will need it again after your defence.

-During this time you should also complete and submit your Diploma Supplement template to the GSLS (Katrin or Jenny) via email.
+During the doctoral procedure you should complete and submit your Diploma Supplement template to the GSLS via e-mail.

 The doctoral procedure consists of the following steps: